IBM/ibm-envizi-emissions-api-excel-addin/sphinx-build/source/troubleshooting.md

 ## Overview

-This document provides a comprehensive guide to common error types that can be thrown by the GHG Emissions Service Excel plug in, along with troubleshooting steps to resolve them.
+This document provides a comprehensive guide to common error types that can be thrown by IBM Envizi - Emissions Calculations in Excel, along with troubleshooting steps to resolve them.

 ---